quangphuoc73/ASP.NET-MVC/README.md

 - Install EF 6 library in Visual Studio
 - Install SQL Server Management Studio 18 to interact with the database
 - Install SQL Server 2019 Import And Export so that the visual studio code's commands can be passed in
-## Usage
+## Instructions to open the application
 - After the installation is complete.
 - You open the ASP.NET-MVC folder, then go to the ASP.NET-MVC folder and double click on ASP.NET-MVC.sln to open it with Visual Studio.
-- After it shows up with Visual Studio complete, click the Play button to compile the program.
+- After it shows up with Visual Studio complete, click the Play button to build the program.
-- After compiling, wait a few minutes, it will show up on your web browser with MVC Movies application
+- After compiling, wait a few minutes, it will show up on your web browser with MVC Movies applications
+- MVC Movies application you can add, delete, edit and view movie information as you want